History and Affiliations

 The type of medical research funded includes the study of the causes, treatment and prevention of human diseases.
 The term diseases includes physical or mental ailments, disorders, defects, wounds and morbid conditions, whether of sudden onset or gradual development and whether of genetic or other origin.

-The Foundation makes grants periodically to medical researchers that are engaged in research that serves this purpose.
+The Foundation makes grants periodically to medical researchers who are engaged in research that serves this purpose.